Benedicte Hundevadt

-Daguerreotype of the actresses at the first Norwegian Theater, 1856.
+Daguerreotype of actresses associated with the early Norwegian theatre scene, 1856.
 From left: Ms. Sørensen(?), Birgitte Cornelia Rojahn, Louise Brun, Janny Grip Isachsen, Fredrikke Louise Nielsen and Benedicte Hundevadt.
-Photo by Hans Krum.
-NTNU University Library.
+Photograph by Hans Krum, NTNU University Library.

-Benedicte Hundevadt (21 March 1829, Bergen – 26 October 1883, Horten), was a Norwegian stage actress and concert singer.
+Benedicte Hundevadt (21 March 1829 – 26 October 1883) was a Norwegian stage actress and concert singer associated with several early Norwegian theatre institutions during the 19th century.

-Benedicte Hundevadt was engaged at the Det norske Theater (Bergen) in 1850-1854, Christiania Norwegian Theatre 1855-60 and Christiania Theatre temporary in 1861, after which she was active as a successful concert singer.
+Born in Bergen, Norway, Hundevadt was active in the development of Norwegian theatre during the mid-1800s.
+She was engaged at Det norske Theater (Bergen) from 1850 to 1854, and later performed at the Christiania Norwegian Theatre between 1855 and 1860.
+In 1861, she also appeared temporarily at the Christiania Theatre.

+Following her theatre career, Hundevadt became active as a concert singer and gained recognition for her musical performances.

+She died on 26 October 1883 in Horten, Norway.